rdok/7daystodie_mod_immersive_loading_screens/documentation/about.md

 - [Danzo Hide Version](https://www.nexusmods.com/7daystodie/mods/5405) is recommended to hide the game version located on the top right of the screen.
 - Game Version: 1.0.
 Install with [Vortex](https://www.nexusmods.com/about/vortex/).

+#### v1.3.4 - v1.0.2 Optional No Lore - 24-Aug-24
+- fix: Potential minor improvement for when to cycle backgrounds using unity's engine time functions.
+- fix: Use latest improvements from v1.3.4 main version
 #### v1.3.3 17-Aug-24
 - fix: The text overlaps during the transition, making it difficult to read.
 #### v1.3.2 16-Aug-24